nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 5. Any extra parameters defined after the following commands: view -a, delete -a, delete -e, exit will be ignored.
 6. All inputs to inventory is limited to 20 characters, this is to save space and preserve table Ui
+7. Please note that you do not need to consider index(ID) number when adding fields/records.
+It is assigned and maintained automatically by the system.

 ### Getting Help `help`
 Get help from manual page for inventra